davemers0160/SDR/b205_mini/README.md

 ### Linux - Ubuntu 20.04
 Notes:
-- There are two different ways to install the UHD support on Ubuntu.  the first is through the default package manager configuration.
+- There are two different ways to install the UHD support on Ubuntu.
+The first is through the default package manager configuration.
 This will work, but the libraries and drivers may not be the most up-to-date from Ettus.
 The second way is to add the Ettus PPA.
 This will allow you to get updates as Ettus makes them.
 Run the following commands:

 ```
 sudo add-apt-repository ppa:ettusresearch/uhd